December 1992 Serbian local elections: Novi Sad

 Results of the election for the Municipal Assembly of Novi Sad:

 Only parties or alliances that won representation in the assembly are listed.
 The Democratic Movement of Serbia, the Democratic Party, and the Reform Democratic Party of Vojvodina each won eight seats.

 The Serbian Radical Party and the Socialist Party of Serbia formed a coalition government after the election.
 When the assembly convened on 13 January 1993, Ferenc Papp, the oldest delegate and also the sole elected member of the Democratic Fellowship of Vojvodina Hungarians, presided over the assembly on a provisional basis.
 Milorad Mirčić of the Serbian Radical Party was elected as mayor, defeating opposition candidate Đorđe Bašić by a vote of forty-five to twenty-four.
 Igor Mirović of the Radicals and Milorad Đurđević and Dragan Nedeljković of the Socialists were elected as deputy mayors, and Obrad Milošević of the Socialists was chosen over Mihajlo Svilar of the Democratic Movement of Serbia to become chair of Novi Sad's executive committee.

 In June 1994, a group of SPS delegates brought forward a motion to remove Mirčić as mayor.
 With the support of the opposition parties, the motion succeeded.
 In retaliation, the SRS brought forward a motion to remove Obrad Milošević as chair of the executive committee; Milošević resigned before the vote could take place.
 Due to the divided nature of the assembly, both positions initially remained vacant.
 There was an attempt to elect a new mayor in September 1994, but neither of the two candidates received enough votes.
 Milorad Đurđević of the Socialist Party was Novi Sad's acting mayor during this period.

-The Socialists ultimately made an informal alliance with the Reform Democratic Party in January 1995 and, despite having less than a third of the seats in the assembly, established a new local government in which they held almost all of the most important positions. Đuro Bajić of the SPS was chosen as Novi Sad's mayor on 26 January 1995, defeating Democratic Party candidate Predrag Filipov by thirty-seven votes to twenty-seven, with one invalid ballot.
+The Socialists ultimately made an informal alliance with the Reform Democratic Party in January 1995 and, despite having less than one-third of the seats in the assembly, established a new local government in which they held almost all of the most important positions. Đuro Bajić of the SPS was chosen as Novi Sad's mayor on 26 January 1995, defeating Democratic Party candidate Predrag Filipov by thirty-seven votes to twenty-seven, with one invalid ballot.
 Jovo Ilić, a Citizens' Group delegate, was chosen as a deputy mayor with the support of thirty-six delegates.
 Zoran Stanković of the Reform Democratic Party also ran for a deputy mayor position but, with only thirty-five votes, fell one vote short of the required amount.
 (All candidates for city government positions required the support of thirty-six delegates, or fifty per cent plus one of the full assembly, to be elected.)
 Luka Zorić was chair of the executive committee at this time.